 Zach is currently the advocacy committee co-chair and an active patient advocate.
 In 2016, he joined Open Arms Patient Advocacy Society to help patients successfully navigate the health care system, and address their health care concerns.
-He is a graduate from the BSc Neuroscience (Honours) program at the University of Calgary, with aspirations to be a clinician-scientist in a neuroscience-related field.
+He is a graduate from the BSc Neuroscience (Honours) program at the University of Calgary.
 In early 2016, Zach joined Open Arms Patient Advocacy Society because it provided an opportunity to make a difference in the lives of patients of the Alberta health care system by helping them attain the quality of health care they desire.
 In his free time, Zach enjoys archery, reading, and exploring new cuisines.